 Constructive lock-up position

-Hook up bracelet included in this hitch ensures alignment between the tow vehicle and sway control technology.
-Extra ½ inches flat screw comes with a must so the user can manually change corresponding holes to align with the vehicle.
-Make sure to release tension from the hook-up bracelets by uplifting the front of the trailer and towing the back, making maneuvering smoother.
+Included in this hitch, the hook-up bracelet ensures precise alignment between the tow vehicle and the integrated sway control technology.
+Additionally, an extra ½-inch flat screw is provided, allowing manual adjustment of corresponding holes for alignment with the vehicle.
+To ease maneuvering, it’s important to release tension from the hook-up bracelets by lifting the front of the trailer while towing the back.

 Streamline design